By state

 Great Sand Dunes National Park & Preserve

-Great Sand Dunes is one of the most genuinely strange landscapes in the American West, and that strangeness is the whole point.
+Great Sand Dunes is one of the genuinely surprising places in the American park system, and it catches most visitors off guard.

 NPS Photo/R.Williams